 On May 6, 2021, the Kansas House passed House Substitute (H. Sub.) for SB 158, which would create the Kansas Medical Marijuana Regulation Act and the Kansas Medical Marijuana Regulation Program; define terms related to the bill; amend laws concerning crimes, child welfare, employment and discipline of certain medical professionals; create provisions to address federal re-scheduling of marijuana; and rename the Division of Alcoholic Beverage Control, Kansas Department of Revenue, as the Division of Alcohol and Cannabis Control.
 After the House passed the bill, Senate President Ty Masterson stated he did not anticipate the Senate taking up the bill this session but noted the bill would be available for consideration during the 2022 session and suggested that a joint committee may consider it during the interim period.
 On May 7, the Senate ruled the bill as “materially changed” and referred it to the Senate Federal and State Affairs Committee.
 SB 315, which would create the Kansas Medical Marijuana Regulation Act, also was introduced by the Senate on May 7 and was referred to the Senate Public Health and Welfare Committee.

-The following figures provide a brief overview of states that have statutory and regulatory provisions legalizing medical marijuana.
-The information is based on two primary sources: the Network for Public Health Law (as of February 14, 2019) and the National Conference of State Legislatures (as of May 18, 2021).
+The following tables* provide a brief overview of states that have statutory and regulatory provisions legalizing medical marijuana.

 The Kansas Health Institute supports effective policymaking through nonpartisan research, education and engagement.
 KHI believes evidence-based information, objective analysis and civil dialogue enable policy leaders to be champions for a healthier Kansas.
 Established in 1995 with a multiyear grant from the Kansas Health Foundation, KHI is a nonprofit, nonpartisan educational organization based in Topeka.